How Much Do Concrete Countertops Cost to Buy and Install?

 Are Concrete Countertops as Durable as Other Options?

 According to Family Handyman, concrete countertops can last a lifetime if you install and care for them correctly.
 Concrete is one of the most durable countertop materials available and provides better heat resistance than laminate.
-However, it is prone to stains and scratches if it isn't sealed properly — though no more prone to scratching than any other countertop material.
+However, it's prone to stains and scratches if it isn't sealed properly — though no more prone to scratching than any other countertop material.

 Concrete countertops are susceptible to cracking, especially if you have your countertops poured in place instead of installing pre-molded counters.
 These cracks are usually caused by applying too much pressure to the counter or by the house shifting as it settles.
 However, cracked concrete countertops are reasonably easy to repair, and you can reduce the risk by adding reinforcement like wire mesh.
-You may also need to install structural support around weak points like sinks and hobs to protect against cracks.
+You may also need to install structural support around weak points like sinks and hobs or cooktops to protect against cracks.

 More Related Articles: